 Here you can find additional repair offerings.
 You can also advertise your own offer if you have a talent for repairing things.

-Do it yourself

-You can make a lot of things that you need in everyday life yourself.
+Do it yourself: make your own wax cloths You can make a lot of things that you need in everyday life yourself.
 Beeswax food wraps, make-up removal pads, and shopping bags are just a few examples.